sage-code/eve/manual/concepts.md

 * after first load a library remain resident in memory
 * a library is loaded only once even if is imported multiple times
-* circular import is possible but we protect against infinite loop
+* circular import is possible but we protect against infinite recursion
-* a library usually do not import itself, but it is possible
+* a library usually do not import itself, this is an error

 A _module_ is a executable script.
 It contains mostly private members:

-* you can run a module once or many times
+* main method from a module is usually public;
+* public methods are exported using "export" region;
-* module is not resident in memory once finished
+* export region is last region in a module;

 ## Keywords